Panasonic ZS100 vs Leica Q Typ 116

 The Q Typ 116 is a recent model that features in the current product line-up of Leica.
 In contrast, the ZS100 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the ZS100 was succeeded by the Panasonic ZS200.

 Review summary: Panasonic ZS100 vs Leica Q Typ 116

-So what is the bottom line?
+So how do things add up?
 Which of the two cameras – the Panasonic ZS100 or the Leica Q Typ 116 – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).